We couldn't imagine a world without green tea.

 We went to our Master Blender, Rishi, for answers.

-Rishi: Well, whenever I get asked this question, I always start off by pointing out that tea is rich in polyphenols, antioxidants and free radicals (a fancy name for things that help us fight off nasties), and that’s just the beginning!
+Rishi: Well, whenever I get asked this question, I always start off by pointing out that tea is rich in polyphenols and antioxidants, and that’s just the beginning!

 More specifically, green tea is potent in a particular type of polyphenol called EGCG (epigallocatechin gallate).
 This wondrous addition to green tea makes it even higher in antioxidants when compared to something like black tea.